bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

-[](#p_JbrLORqV9r)To conclude the chapter, we’ll look at a problem that calls for regular expressions.
+[](#p_JbrLORqV9r)To conclude the chapter, we'll look at a problem that calls for regular expressions.
 Imagine we are writing a program to automatically collect information about our enemies from the Internet.
 (We will not actually write that program here, just the part that reads the configuration file.
 Sorry.)
 The configuration file looks like this:

 [](#c_RV3f5fiptq)searchengine=https://duckduckgo.com/?q=$1
 spitefulness=9.7